 As one might expect, the internal DAC isn’t much to write home about.
 Tapping the 3.5mm socket’s analogue output with the Mytek Brooklyn DAC’s analogue input via an AudioQuest Golden Gate 3.5mm-RCA cable revealed a somewhat lacklustre handling of microdynamics and a porridge-smeared window on the music.
 I’m dramatising a little with the breakfast cereal analogy but consider this: the iPhone 6S Plus’ headphone socket sounds better.

 The bad news doesn’t end there.
-As a digital deliverer the GCA is also quite weak.
-Despite the electrical isolation of a TOSLINK connection, the Google puck serves up more treble glare than an unmodified Sonos Connect.
-Playing catch on an Airplay stream, the 3rd Generation Apple TV sounds better.
+As a digital deliverer into the Mytek’s DAC, the GCA sounds weak.
+Despite the electrical isolation of a TOSLINK connection, the Google puck layers more glare upon its somewhat lifeless treble than does an unmodified Sonos Connect.
+Playing catch on an AirPlay stream, the 3rd Generation Apple TV sounds better.

 The upshot?
 A S/PDIF re-clocker is required to take the GCA’s digital output up to – and beyond – an acceptable level of audible quality.
 The GCA as bit provider is markedly improved by the Wyred4Sound Remedy interceding between it and the Mytek Brooklyn DAC‘s digital inputs.
 However, dropping several hundred bucks to elevate the performance of a US$35 device makes little financial sense.

-What do to?
+What to do?
 A richer sounding DAC like the PS Audio DirectStream Junior helps some.
-Its presentation is tonally richer than the Mytek decoder.
+Its presentation is meatier than the Mytek decoder.
 The treble glare doesn’t distract quite as much from the listening experience.

 IFi Micro’s more affordable and more visually discrete S/PDIF iPurifier reclocker lands at DAR HQ soon – we’ll see how it fares in due course – but the application of downstream healers might still be moot.